History & Theology of the Episcopal Church

 About St. Paul’s

 What is worship like at St. Paul’s?

 St. Paul’s uses a traditional liturgy that includes Holy Eucharist on most Sundays.
 Our 8:00a service is Rite I with no music, except on high festivals like Easter.
 Rite I means that there is more use of Elizabethan language.
 Our 10:30a services is Rite II with music.
 Rite II means that it is still traditional in nature but uses a more current vernacular.

 Are children welcome in the service?

 Absolutely!
 Children are always welcome at all Sunday services.
 While it may not seem that children understand the worship service, they do experience the rhythm and beauty of the liturgy and begin to learn about our faith through their participation.
 We have worship bags for children that contain various activities they can do while in the pews.
-Also, children ages 6 months to 3 years old are always welcome to go to the nursery which is open for both services.
+Also, children ages 6 months to 4 years old are always welcome to go to the nursery which is open 9am to after the 10:30 service.
 Children ages 4 and up at the 10:30a service are invited to go to children’s chapel during the sermon if they so desire.
 All of these options are available and good for whatever best meets the needs of your family.